 - Make sure everyone in your household knows where the emergency kit is.

 Tip: Don’t have extra backpacks?
-Check out the MEC Gear Swap or thrift stores for secondhand backpacks or duffle bags you can use to store your emergency kits.
+Check out thrift stores for secondhand backpacks or duffle bags you can use to store your emergency kits.

 Emergency kit essentials